-We have also created this FAQ page to help answer some of your pressing questions as a newly admitted student.
+We created this FAQ page to help answer some of your pressing questions as a newly admitted student.
 There may be items not covered here, and there may even be items that we don’t have clear answers to at this time, but we are here to support you, ensure you can make the right choice for your college career, and help you navigate this time as best we can.

 We recommend you refer back to this page often as more questions emerge and answers become available, and also recommend you keep an eye on the University’s COVID-19 response page for more information.
 If you do not find the information you need through these resources, please don’t hesitate to contact the Admissions Office by phone at +1-212-998-4500 or email firstname.lastname@example.org.

 I’m a graduating senior and I’m not sure if I will be able to take my final high school exams because of the disruption to my schooling.
 What should I do?

 We understand that students in their final year may be unable, or underprepared, to take final high school examinations.
 Please rest assured that we will work with you to find solutions to allow our matriculating students to join us as planned this fall.
 We continue to assess the situation and think critically about how best to support our students.
 We will ensure any changes to policy are communicated swiftly and clearly.